our PAST, PRESENT & future

 World War II and the Holocaust brought heavy waves of Jewish immigrants to our shores.
 JF&CS expanded its financial assistance program, and arranged housing for more than 1,000 orphans.
 Every child was eventually adopted or placed in a Jewish foster home.

-Today, Jewish Family and Child Service has a staff of more than 120 and a budget of over $24 million.
+Today, Jewish Family and Child Service has a staff of approximately 150 and a budget of over $24 million.
 We are continually adapting to changing community needs.
 Poverty, violence and abuse touch our community, and we respond with a wide range of services and programs designed to intervene and assist.
 Through our four dynamic locations in the Greater Toronto Area, we now provide as many as 30 community programs and services.

 Our Vision for the Future - Strategic Plan 2020-2024